 We can get a pretty good idea of just how much space they had back there from this old postcard overlooking into the back of the cabaret ↑, but a quick search on Google Earth, and you can clearly see, the al fresco garden party is well and truly over…

-I don’t remember liking it much the first time, but I might just have to dig up a copy of Baz Lurhmann’s Moulin Rouge! to see if I can’t spot any other clues to a forgotten fantasy Paris…
+You might just have to re-watch Baz Lurhmann’s Moulin Rouge! to see if you can’t spot any other clues to a forgotten fantasy Paris…